Jacked-Up/Oculus-App-Metadata-Assets-Template/README.md

-# Oculus-App-Metadata-Assets-Template
+# Oculus App Metadata Assets Template

-Image templates for all REQUIRED assets.
+All images are the proper resolution required.
+There is an image template for all **REQUIRED** assets.